khanblair/coca-cola/README.md

 ---

 **Note**: This is a demonstration project showcasing modern web development techniques.
 It is not affiliated with The Coca-Cola Company.
+It's something like a clone of the Coca-Cola Uganda website.